-- county office of education that sponsors a charter school and transfers funds in lieu of property taxes to the charter school (§ 47635, added by Stats.
+- Transfer funds in lieu of property taxes: except for local educational agencies that charge fees under Education Code section 47613, subdivision (c), a school district or county office of education that sponsors a charter school and transfers funds in lieu of property taxes to the charter school (§ 47635, added by Stats.
 1999, ch.
 78). - Financial information: for school districts or county offices of education that are chartering authorities, including the revenues and expenditures generated by the charter school in the in the school district's or county office of education's annual statement, in a CDE-specified format.
 This activity is only reimbursable from May 22, 2000 until June 30, 2001.

-Staff also finds that, except for statutes over which the Commission lacks jurisdiction because they were decided in a prior test claim, all other test claim statutes and executive orders pled by the claimants do not contain a reimbursable state-mandated program within the meaning of article XIII B, section 6 and Government Code sections 17514 and 17556.
+The Commission also finds that, except for statutes over which it lacks jurisdiction because they were decided in a prior test claim, all other test claim statutes and executive orders pled by claimants do not contain a reimbursable state-mandated program.